DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-01-25-letsencrypt-gcloud-wordpress.md

 tags: google cloud, wordpress, https, letsencrypt
 ---

-## Update
-The steps listed below still work but are outdated.
-LetsEncrypt now recommends [Certbot](https://certbot.eff.org) which is super easy to install and use.
-It auto creates the certificates and also deals with renews.

 Steps to install free SSL certificates using [Lets Encrypt](https://letsencrypt.org/) on Google Cloud based Wordpress installation.

 All the paths below are based on assumption that you've used one-click-install Google Launcher version of [Wordpress](https://cloud.google.com/launcher/solution/click-to-deploy-images/wordpress?q=Wordpress).
 Also, in the steps below replace 'balajiextrusions' with your own site name